selenized/selenized.github.io/_posts/2020-12-05-gaussian_dispersion_example.md

 This model assumed a continuous, steady-state, flow of stack gases.
 Boilers don't always operate that way and the model did not, for example, consider start-up or upset conditions that could lead to higher in-stack concentrations of carbon monoxide.

 The model also assumed mixing was captured by a simple gaussian dispersion model that does not account for variability of windspeed both spatially and with height -- windspeed typically increases with height -- in this case I believe the mixing underestimates the degree of mixing.
-That said it does account for interactions with buildings and potential downwash, which could be very significant.
+That said it does not account for interactions with buildings and potential downwash, which could be very significant.

 This also assumes no other sources of carbon monoxide, both at the facility surrouding the worksite but also potentially from some portable equipment.
 In reality it would be better to develop a monitoring plan for this and all the other flue gases to ensure workers on the scaffolding are not being exposed.